ntthienphuc/House_rented/README.md

 ## Contributing
 Contributions to this project are welcome.
 Please ensure you follow best practices for database management and SQL standards.

-## License
-This project is licensed under the MIT License.

-## Acknowledgments
-- Thanks to the developers and contributors of the 'Real-time Body Measurement using Pose Estimation and Deep Learning' system.